MartinaGiron/R-Portfolio/README.md

 # R-Portfolio
-This is my personal portfolio of analyses written with
+This is my personal portfolio of analyses written with R